-20. Evidence-based information, explaining the consequences of testing, investigation and treatment, should be made available to potential participants to assist them in making an informed choice
+20. Evidence-based information, explaining the consequences of testing, investigation and treatment, should be made available to potential participants to assist them in making an informed choice anticipated.
+Decisions about these parameters should be scientifically justifiable to the public

 Criterion 20 Not Assessed